 January was another great month for me personally, one of the best I’ve had in a while actually.
-This is particularly true in the context of continuing to really redefine my relationship with work (I’m grateful to embrace the fact that I don’t need to work all day/every day), and I’ve been creating a lot of space for self-discovery, reading, hiking and a lot of rigorous exercise.
+This is particularly true in the context of continuing to really redefine my relationship with work (I’m grateful to embrace the fact that I don’t need to work all day/every day), and I’ve been creating a lot of space for self-discovery, reading, hiking (looking at my picks for Yosemite hikes to get back to) and a lot of rigorous exercise.
 On the blog, it was a pretty flat month across the board from a numbers perspective.
 Income came in at $23,205.48 and I brought in 140,667 readers—with 197,224 unique sessions.

 Taking a closer look at the numbers for January… blog income dropped pretty substantially over the previous month (due largely to a delayed affiliate payout skewing last month’s numbers a bit higher than they otherwise would’ve been).
 That being said, I’m still seeing consistent commissions from my guide about how to start a blog and ramping up longer-term oriented gains with other monetized articles.
 I had another solid month of enrollments in my comprehensive blogging course, Built to Blog: How to Get Your First 10,000 Readers and Earn Six-Figures Blogging (enrollments are still open, so come join us 👋).

 Overall, I generated $23,205.48 in blog income during January of 2021—while once again spending very little time in actual work mode, which shows me just how much my blog has been one of the most rewarding investments I’ve ever made… and something I’m continually very grateful for.